 16. To what extent should the implementation of this innovation require the involvement of third parties, including vendors, contractors, and consultants?
 If so, please describe.
 List the type of expertise required for implementation.

+The tool consists of a winch and rope – both items readily available – custom-fitted on a pick-up truck.
+This is using basic off-the shelf items that can be put together to meet the current needs of the agency without need for vendor or contractor involvement.